MuhammadSafataj/MuhammadSafataj/README.md

 ### Hi there 👋 I am Muhammad

 I am a Senior Android developer.
 Who loves to code and learn more everyday.
-Experienced in Building Creative Applications using Kotlin, Java, MVVM, Retrofit, Protobuff, Material Design and more. and the last but not the least i have learned a lot about UI/UX Design specially Google Material Design.
+Experienced in Building Creative Applications using Kotlin, Java, MVVM, Retrofit, Protobuf, Material Design and more, and last but not least I have learned a lot about UI/UX Design specially Google Material Design.

 ## Skills: